kr914/AtliQ-Business-Insights-360/README.md

  8. YTD ( year to date)
  9. Direct ,retailer, consumer and distributors
  ### Soft Skills
- 1. understanding expectations of project from project owner
+ 1. Stakeholders mapping analysis
- 2. communications skills with stakeholders to do changes in dashboard
+ 2. Effective communication with stakeholders feedback and management
- 3. Time management skill
+ 3. Business and domain knowledge in sales,finance,marketing and supply chain.
     ### Conclusion
     This dashboard answers many business questions based on different scenerio.
 This report can be used to take data driven decision to make AtliQ more profitable.